 This Remuneration Report of Nokia Corporation (the Report) has been approved by the company's Board of Directors (the Board) to be presented to the Annual General Meeting 2022.
 The resolution of the Annual General Meeting on the Report is advisory.
 The Report presents the remuneration of the Board members and the President and CEO for the financial year 2021 in accordance with the Finnish Decree of the Ministry of Finance 608/2019, the Finnish Corporate Governance Code of 2020 as well as other applicable Finnish laws and regulations.
 The members of the Board and the President and CEO have been remunerated in accordance with our approved Remuneration Policy during the financial year 2021.
+No temporary or other deviations from the Policy have been made and no clawback provisions have been exercised during the financial year 2021.

-In 2021 our remuneration structure promoted the company's long-term financial success by setting the performance criteria for short-shorand long-term incentives to support the company's short- and long-term goals, as well as through shareholding requirements set for the President and CEO and the Board members.
+In 2021 our remuneration structure promoted the company's long-term financial success by setting the performance criteria for short- and long-term incentives to support the company's short- and long-term goals, as well as through shareholding requirements set for the President and CEO and the Board members.
 Aligned with Nokia's pay-for-performance remuneration principle, performance-based compensation was emphasized over fixed base salary.
-The setting and application of the performance criteria for incentive programs executed the philosophy of pay-for-performance and supported the delivery of the corporate strategy as well as the creation of long-term
+The setting and application of the performance criteria for incentive programs executed the philosophy of pay-for-performance and supported the delivery of the corporate strategy as well as the creation of long-term sustainable shareholder value.